survivejs/webpack-book/manuscript/optimizing/04_adding_hashes_to_filenames.md

 T> Starting from version 5, webpack is using a deterministic way of generating filenames that's a good compromise between bundle size and long time caching.
 The behavior is controllable through `optimization.moduleIds` and `optimization.chunkIds`.
 Latter applies to _Code Splitting_.

+W> [As discussed by Jake Archibald](https://jakearchibald.com/2020/multiple-versions-same-time/), deploying code or bundle split source comes with inherent challenges.
+It's possible the user is running an old version.
+The problem is detecting the case and dealing with it.
+One option would be to ask the user to refresh the site/application for example.

 ## Placeholders

 Webpack provides **placeholders** for this purpose.
 These strings are used to attach specific information to webpack output.
 The most valuable ones are: